 LCCM works with IBM systems shipped as early as February 1996 that are equipped with a supported IBM Token-Ring or Ethernet Wake on LAN network interface adapter.
-These include models from the current PC 300 and IntelliStation families, as well as the PC 730, 750, 330, 350 and 365 series.2 The benefits of LCCM have also recently been extended into mobile computing with support for the IBM ThinkPad 770 equipped with the optional SelectaDock III.

-System deployment
+System Deployment

 LCCM can significantly reduce the time and resources required to deploy or redeploy IBM PCs, especially when installation of a custom software image is needed.